idvorkin/idvorkin.github.io/_d/bells.md

 redirect_from:
   - /kb
   - /kettlebells
-  - /kettlebells
   - /heavy-clubs
   - /heavy-club
   - /simple-and-sinister
 ---

-There's no way I'm swinging that thing between my legs, I'm going to kill my back.
-When I started working out with a trainer, they tried to get me to do a kettlebell swing, and I was like no way.
-Then they spend 3 weeks teaching me Turkish Getups, which I absolutely loved.
-Then I read simple and sinister, and now I've achieved timeless simple, and do heavy clubs instead of halos.
+There's no way I'm swinging that thing between my legs; I'm going to kill my back.
+When I started working out with a trainer in 2020, they tried to get me to do a kettlebell swing, and I was like, no way.
+Then they spent 3 weeks teaching me Turkish Get-Ups (TGUs), which I absolutely loved.
+Then I read _Simple and Sinister_, and now I've achieved _Timeless Simple_ and do heavy clubs instead of halos.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc-start -->